WHAT is the PALS program?

 A PALS student is a child facing academic, social, or attentional challenges who, with appropriate modifications and supports, can be successful and achieve grade level standards or beyond.
 Appropriate for the PALS program are:

 - Students who have ADHD

-- Students who are diagnosed with Language-Based Learning Chellenges, including expressive and/or receptive language
+- Students who preset with language-based learning challenges, including expressive and/or receptive language

 - Students who have High-Functioning ASD or Social Communication Disorders

 PALS students spend as much time as they need in their self-contained classes, and also have time learning and engaging with their core peers as much as they are able (always supported by their PALS teachers).
 A PALS classroom is like a warm, calm, and small homeroom, where kids can get the support and respite they need, and from which they can “launch” to join their peers as appropriate.
-The end goal for PALS students is to be ready for a mainstream learning environment and to be comfortable and able to thrive in a mainstream classroom.
+The end goal for PALS students is to join and thrive in a mainstream learning environment and to be comfortable and able to thrive in a mainstream classroom.
 Thus, opportunities for student integration start early.WHEN can a student enter the PALS program?